heystraightedge/launch/README.md

 1. Creating new genesis file using `strd init`
 2. Change chain-id in genesis file to `straightedge-1`
 3. TODO: Genesis Time
-4. Modify the genesis parameters using the instructions [here](./genesis-params.md)
+4. Modify the genesis parameters using the instructions [here](./building-genesis/genesis-params.md)
 5. Install the [straightedge-lockdrop](https://github.com/heystraightedge/straightedge-lockdrop) software and follow setup instructions.
 6. Generate [balances.json](building-genesis/balances.json) by running `node ./scripts/lockdrop.js --allocation`.
 This constructs the file using on-chain data from Ethereum.
 Note that an Ethereum archival node is neccesary for this step.
 7. Use `strd import-lockdrop-balances balances.json` to populate genesis with lockdrop balances.
+8. At this point, this should have created the equivalent of the [pregenesis.json](pregenesis.json) in this repo.
-8. TODO: GenTxs
+9. TODO: GenTxs

 ## Disclaimer